 This discursive webinar asked, and hopefully answered, a range of questions on how using systems thinking to understand requirements ultimately supports project success.

-Andrew Wright has 30 years’ experience in managing innovative and complex projects, and is a founder member of the APM System Thinking SIG.
 Having joined the University of Manchester as a Visiting Lecturer in 2011, teaching project management to organisations including Rolls Royce, E-ON, AMEC and Sellafield Ltd. He currently teaches at UCL and the University of Cumbria in parallel to his consultancy practice, and has just published a book on project success.

 He is a Fellow of APM and a Registered Project Professional.